Temavrix/NexaView/README.md

 BackEnd Code-FrontEnd UI Integration Checks: ✅
 (All evaluations are done by the R&D Department)

-Last Updated: 11-Novemeber-2025 23:45 HRS (Singapore Standard Time)
+Last Updated: 13-Novemeber-2025 19:50 HRS (Singapore Standard Time)
 Publisher: Temavrix
 ```
 Keep up-to-date with what's happening on this repository by clicking the 'Star' and 'Watch' button on the top right corner of this repository.

 ## Introducing NexaView
-NexaView is an all-in-one web-based Dashboard to get essential day-to-day information such as current weather, weather forecast, global news headlines and store To-do tasks for users.
+NexaView is an all-in-one web-based Dashboard to get essential day-to-day information such as current weather, weather forecast, global news headlines, store To-do tasks and more for users.
-This product is built primarily using React JS as the frontend framework and Firebase as the backend database to store and retrieve user's information.
+This product is built primarily using React JS as the frontend framework, Redis for caching data and Firebase as the backend database to store and retrieve user's information.

 ## Running NexaView On Your Local Computer